 If you can’t decide between a free and paid-for service then check out Minted – they offer both, with good and clear comparisons between what you get for each option.

-As a site they also sell invites and party decorations, so could be a good place to start if you’re at the beginning of your wedding planning journey.
+As a site they also sell invites and party decorations, so they could be a good place to start if you’re at the beginning of your wedding planning journey.

 Here are our favourite things about them: